intel/llvm/sycl/doc/GetStartedGuide.md

 a Titan RTX GPU (SM 71).
 The CUDA backend should work on Windows or Linux operating systems with any GPU compatible with SM 50 or above.
 The default SM for the NVIDIA CUDA backend is 5.0.
 Users can specify lower values, but some features may not be supported.
+Windows CUDA support is experimental as it is not currently tested on the CI.

 **Non-standard CUDA location**